CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 ![languagepoints1]

-### Filter and subset
+### Filter and subset: hone in to your variable of choice

+#### Rule-based symbology - Haitian Creole and French institutions
 We could un-click each of the languages one by one.
-Or we can quickly build rules - to show 'Language' points only when they are entities with programming or events in Haitian Creole and French (assuming some overlap), for example.
+Or we can quickly build `rule-based` symbology (`properties:symbology:rule-based`) - to show 'Language' points only when they are entities with programming or events in Haitian Creole and French (assuming some overlap), for example.

 ![FrenchORCreole]